-Approximately 3 months before the expiry of EP, authorities will send a Renewal Notice to the Employer’s registered address.
-The renewal application should be completed and submitted to MOM at least 4 weeks before the pass expires.
+Approximately 3 months before the expiry of the Employment Pass (EP), authorities will send a Renewal Notice to the Employer’s registered address.
+The renewal application should be completed and submitted to MOM at least 2 months before the pass expires.
 After the renewal application is approved, the employer will receive an approval letter.
-Normally there shouldn't be any issues with the renewal as long as you are still employed with the company and haven't violated any conditions of the EP.
+Normally there shouldn't be any issues with the renewal as long as you are still employed with the company and have not violated any conditions of the EP.
 You should specially take note of the following:

-- The EP-holder should not engage in any other employment.
-Nor you should act as the director of any other company (unless you have secured approval from the MOM).
+- The EP holder should not engage in any other employment.
+Nor you should act as the director of any other company (unless you have secured approval from Singapore's Ministry of Manpower).

 - If there are any changes in the employment particulars and personal particulars (such as duties performed, salary revisions, change of designation, change of residential address, marital status, nationality, name, etc.), you or your employer is required to notify the authorities accordingly.

-When the Employment Pass application is filed online, it takes within 3 weeks for most cases to receive the outcome notification from authorities.
+For Employment Pass application filed online, it takes up to 3 weeks for most cases to receive the outcome notification from authorities.
 It may take longer during peak periods or when additional information is required from the various economic agencies.

 When thinking about the timeline, keep in mind the following:

-- The company must be incorporated first before Employment Pass can be applied for.
-This can take anywhere from couple of days to couple of weeks depending on whether you are present in Singapore or overseas.
+- The company must be incorporated first before Employment Pass can be applied.
+This can take anywhere from a couple of days to a couple of weeks depending on whether you are present in Singapore or overseas.

-- If you intend to submit the application online, and if the company is newly incorporated, the MOM will need to be prompted of the company’s particulars in order to activate the EP-Online system.
+- If you intend to submit the application online, and if the company is newly incorporated, the Ministry of Manpower (MOM) will need to be notified of the company’s particulars in order to activate the EP-Online system.
 This process can take up to 14 days from the day of notification to the MOM.

-- It may take certain amount of time for you to provide us with the completed application and supporting documents before we can file the application.
+- If you are engaging a professional service provider to do the filing for you, it may take some time for you to provide the completed application and supporting documents before the application can be filed.

-- After the pass is approved, there are still certain formalities that will need to be taken care of such as the medical examination, the appointment for fingerprinting registration, collection of the pass, etc, which may take few more days.
+- After the pass is approved, there are still certain formalities that will need to be taken care of such as the medical examination, appointment for fingerprinting registration, collection of the pass, etc, which may take up to a few days.

 If your company is less than 6 months old:

-- If you hold more than 30% shares, the authorities may ask that you apply for Entrepreneur Pass (EntrePass) instead of Employment Pass (EP).
-However if you prefer to apply for Employment Pass, it is still possible.
+- If you hold more than 30% shares, the authorities may request that you apply for the Entrepreneur Pass (EntrePass) instead of the Employment Pass (EP).
+However if you prefer to apply for the EP, it is still possible.
 In this case, authorities will review your EP application and may approve your EP or advise you to apply for EntrePass instead if they determine that the EntrePass is more appropriate in your situation.

 - If you hold less than 30% shares, you can apply for the Employment Pass.

-If your company is older than 6 months:
+If your company has existed for more than 6 months:

-No, unfortunately that's not possible.
-Your company must be incorporated first before you can apply for Employment Pass.
+No, unfortunately that is not possible.
+Your company must be incorporated first before you can apply for the Employment Pass.